tim-br/cljs-node-hello-world/README.md

 ```(H/fun)```

-I believe installing the `source-map-support` package from npm will be helpful.
+I believe installing the `source-map-support` package from `npm` will be helpful, I'm not sure at this point what it does, but it was included in the cljs quickstart tutorial.

 More detailed readme: